Abortion with pills

 How to know if the abortion pills worked

 If you used the medications according to the recommended instructions, and you had a bleeding as abundant as your menstrual period (or more) for several hours, it is very likely the medical abortion was successful.
-Your pregnancy symptoms (breast tenderness, nausea, fatigue), should gradually improve and then disappear around 5 days after using abortion pills.
-This is another good indication that the pills were successful.
-[11]
+Pregnancy symptoms should improve over the next few weeks after using the pills, which indicates the abortion worked.
+Nausea and frequent urination typically stop within a few days, while symptoms like breast tenderness may last up to 10 days.

 While it is not necessary, if you desire additional confirmation you may choose to do one of the following test:

 – Urine test (urine hcg): This is the simplest test that can be done for confirmation, as it can be done in the privacy of your own home.
-It is recommended to wait at least approximately 4 weeks after using the abortion pills.
-If the process was successful, the test should be negative after approximately 4 weeks.
+It is recommended to wait 4 to 5 weeks after using the abortion pills.
+If the process was successful, the test should be negative.
+Taking it sooner may give a false positive result.

 In most cases, it is possible to try again with abortion pills.
 Contact us if this is your case so we can support you.